Movies (seen in the cinema)

 - Amy.
 Ouch.
 Amy Winehouse had such an amazing, natural voice and a real talent.
 Could she have survived her addictions?
 It’s not sure, but she was certainly surrounded by people who did not help her survive, and those who wanted to help her couldn’t reach her.
 Sad.

 - Blown Away, Season 2.
 I loved the quirky first season of this reality show about glass-blowing and you know, I loved Season 2 just as much.
+We also watched the Christmas special, which came out in November 2021, and it was fun.

 - Project Runways All Stars, Season 8.
 Not sure how we missed this when it came out a year or two ago, but we can’t resist this show.
 It was, all in all, pretty fun, and I think I was happy enough with the finale, though a little nationalism was creeping through and I was hoping Biddell, the Canadian designer, would win.